Calcoene megalithic observatory – Amazon Stonehenge

 Further away from the coast, where appear first cliffs, there is found another kind of monuments – caves with ceramic funeral urns.

-The largest structure is AP-CA-18 with diameter more than 30 m.
+The largest structure is AP-CA-18 with a diameter of more than 30 m.
 Here are the largest stone blocks – some even up to 4 m tall.
 In general larger megalithic structures here tend to have larger stones.

 Structure AP-CA-18 – the astronomical observatory